In Stock

 Planting Time

-Plant in winter or early spring while the plant is dormant, giving it time to establish roots before the growing season begins.
+Plant in winter to early spring while the plant is dormant, giving it time to establish roots before the growing season begins.
 Avoid planting when the ground is frozen, as this can prevent proper root development.
+Protect young canes with frost cloth or start them in pots if needed.

 Planting Depth

-Plant so that the crown (where the roots meet the stem) is level with the soil surface, ensuring the roots are just below the surface for proper growth and stability.
+Plant so that the crown, where the roots meet the stem, sits just below the soil surface, ensuring the roots are well spread for proper growth and stability.

 Planting Width